Compress Image to 20KB

 How to compress an image to 20KB

-- Crop the image first if you can — for signatures, tight cropping is the single biggest quality win.
+1. Crop away empty margins first if you can, for a signature, tight cropping is the single biggest quality win at this size.

 Frequently asked questions